elicasagui/Data-Analysis-/README.md

 jupyter notebook
 ```

-This will open a tab in your browser with an interface where you can navigate to the repository.
+This will open a new browser tab with an interface that lets you navigate through the repository.
 ![image](https://github.com/user-attachments/assets/7745b2fd-dd66-4c04-b812-3c9874702aeb)